tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

    	params->destroy_platform_fns = plugin_destroy_platform_fns;
 }
 ```
-As you may see in the example, plugin needs to populate the platform and platform_fns.
+As you may see in the example, the plugin needs to populate the platform and platform_fns.

 * `platform->struct_size`: plugin needs to set it as `SP_PLATFORM_STRUCT_SIZE` (defined in stream_executor.h).
 This field is for the StreamExecutor C API version check between Core TensorFlow and the plugin.

-* `platform->type`: This field allows plugin authors to register a new device type to the Core TensorFlow, such as GPU, APU..,this device type will be visible in python front-end, for example, user can assign the graph to "device type" through `with tf.device("device type")`.
+* `platform->type`: This field allows plugin authors to register a new device type to the Core TensorFlow, such as GPU, APU..,this device type will be visible in the python front-end, for example, user can assign the graph to "device type" through `with tf.device("device type")`.

 * `platform->name`: This field allows plugin authors to register a new StreamExecutor platform name to the Core TensorFlow, such as CUDA, ROCM, this name is not visible in python front-end.
 Note: this name should be a unique name, you can’t choose a name like "CUDA", “ROCM” which are first party platform names.

-* `platform_fns->get_device_count`: a callback for quering the number of physical devices discovered by plugin's device runtime.
+* `platform_fns->get_device_count`: a callback for querying the number of physical devices discovered by the plugin's device runtime.
 ```c++
 #include "tensorflow/c/experimental/stream_executor/stream_executor.h"